-As we introduce a new class to The Hub, monthly Yogic Relaxation, our yoga instructor Hannah Bimpson explains the many benefits of yoga nidra, one of the vital elements that she will using.
+Our yoga instructor Hannah Bimpson explains the many benefits of yoga nidra, one of the vital elements that she uses in her monthly yogic relaxation class.
 It’s bliss on a mat – just lie back and sink into deep, deep relaxation!

 Yoga nidra – lying on your back through a guided meditation – is a special relaxation technique that has a deep effect on the body, our energies and our mind.
 Nidra (meaning sleep) is a deeply calming form of yoga, and a technique to awaken the connection between body, mind and soul.
 The practice is like a deep sleep while you are still awake.
 This traditional practice is becoming more popular as a form of meditation and mind-body therapy, and has multiple physical benefits.